Online vs. In-Person Bass Lessons: What's Different?

 When online is a better fit

-• You want a specific teacher who doesn't live near you.
+• You want a specific teacher who does not live near you.

 • Your schedule is tight and you can't afford an extra hour of driving per lesson.

-• You're comfortable setting up a small amount of audio gear once.
+• You are comfortable setting up a small amount of audio gear once.

 • You want the close-up camera view of your hands during technique work.